Thursday, June 7th, 2018

 This does not seem very difficult.
 Yet, we may unconsciously depart from the criteria while looking at the answer options.
 If we do not lose sight of the above objectives, the rest is usually a simple process of observing the standard patterns.

 “From a drop of water a logician could infer the possibility of an Atlantic or a Niagara without having seen or heard of one or the other.” – from A Study in Scarlet

 Do not wait till the clues present themselves.
 Read the paragraph with utmost involvement.
 Imagine that you are listening to the writer.
 Try to foresee what is coming, and pick up clues that may present a hint of any of the following patterns.

 “How often have I said to you that when you have eliminated the impossible, whatever remains, however improbable, must be the truth?” – From The Sign of Four

 Elimination can often be as effective a strategy as selection.
 The following kind of answer options are usually the wrong ones.

-Solving Para Completion questions requires a combination of observation, deduction, empathy, and most importantly instinct.
-A Para Completion question of even moderate difficulty requires us to take a bit of risk.
+Solving Paragraph Completion questions requires a combination of observation, deduction, empathy, and most importantly instinct.
+A Paragraph Completion question of even moderate difficulty requires us to take a bit of risk.
 Do not hesitate to take your chances, for the only way to learn what to do is to first learn what not to.

 “Any truth is better than indefinite doubt” – from The Yellow Face